LyzanderAndrylie/odin-landing-page/README.md

 ## Note

 While working with this project, I found interesting bug with flex layout.
-If I set `min-height: 100vh` to  flex container, flex item with `flex: 1` and `flex: 1 1 0` will have different behavior.
+If I set `min-height: 100vh` to flex container with column direction, flex item with `flex: 1` and `flex: 1 1 0` will have different behavior.
 Based on what I found on internet, that's happen because of bug ([min-height on a flex container won't apply to its flex items](https://github.com/philipwalton/flexbugs#flexbug-3))